-Recipes and secret ingredients abound in every family, and a reunion is an excellent way to put the spotlight on your family’s treasured culinary delights.
+The key to a successful family reunion is food!
+But how do you turn food into activities?
+Recipes and secret ingredients abound in every family, and a reunion is an excellent way to put the spotlight on your treasured culinary delights.

-Reunions that are right around the major holidays (Christmas, Thanksgiving, Easter) would be great opportunities for cooking showdowns; invite the family members who love to cook to a cooking competition where the rest of the family can taste and decide for themselves which ones they like best.
+Reunions around the major holidays (Christmas, Thanksgiving, Easter) would be great opportunities for cooking showdowns; invite attendees who love to cook to a cooking competition where the rest of the guests can taste and decide the best.

-Keep the atmosphere light and jovial, however, so no one leaves feeling defeated.
+Keep the atmosphere light and happy, so no one leaves feeling defeated!
 If possible, give awards and special recognition to all participants.

 - Pie Eating Contest

 - Chili Cook-Off

 - Hot Wing Challange